 The early winter mornings are dark and quiet.
 Although your warm bed beckons you to climb back inside, starting your day before the day can leave you enlightened and ready to meet life’s later requirements that rise with the sun.
 It’s not a time to get ahead at work or skim your social media feed—those can wait, as can the laundry, the shopping list and the call to your mother.
-These things will get done, but the predawn hours offer This story is from Kinfolk Issue Fourteen Buy Now Related Stories Arts & Culture Issue 41 Mixed Emoji Is a picture worth a thousand words?
+These things will get done, but the predawn hours offer This story is from Kinfolk Issue Fourteen Buy Now Related Stories Arts & Culture Issue 45 The Whole Story The power of cradle-to-grave novels.
+Arts & Culture Issue 41 Mixed Emoji Is a picture worth a thousand words?
 Arts & Culture Issue 38 Social Work Hettie O’Brien considers the cost of never logging off.
 Arts & Culture Issue 31 The Newer You On starting over—and over—again.
 Arts & Culture Issue 26 Bob Ross Learning the art of relaxation from the master of happy accidents (and accidental life advice).
 Arts & Culture Issue 22 Personality Tests: A Brief History From warfare to psych wards to the workplace, Harriet Fitch Little uncovers our long-standing fascination with personality tests.
-Arts & Culture Entrepreneur Issue 22 Tips: Brainstorming and Contracts Whether you're brainstorming with colleagues or hammering out a contract, taking everyone's viewpoint into consideration leads to the best outcome.